kristelfung/bullet-journal/about.md

 I mostly do front-end work, but I can design as well.
 Be sure to hit up my email if you want to get in touch, I don't really check LinkedIn because I receive copious amounts of spam from people offering me "golden opportunities" and "excellent exposure".

-And for anyone that is curious, this site was built with [Jekyll](https://jekyllrb.com/) and I am using [NetlifyCMS](https://www.netlifycms.org/).
+And for anyone that is curious, this site was built with [Jekyll](https://jekyllrb.com/) and I am using [NetlifyCMS](https://www.netlifycms.org/) to manage my content.